TL;DR:

 If you've noticed clumps of hair in the shower drain a few months after having your baby, take a breath.
-Postpartum hair loss is one of the most common things new mums experience, and in the vast majority of cases, it's completely temporary.
+Postpartum hair loss is one of the most common things new mothers experience, and in the vast majority of cases, it's completely temporary.
+Understanding why it happens makes it significantly less frightening.

 You're not losing more hair than normal.
 You're losing the hair you didn't shed during pregnancy, all at once.